Install ToolHive

 On Windows, you must stop all running MCP servers before upgrading ToolHive, otherwise the upgrade will fail because Windows locks the executable while it runs.

-to stop all running servers.
+Run thv stop --all to stop all running servers.
 After you complete the

-upgrade, restart them using thv restart <server-name>
+upgrade, restart them using thv restart <SERVER_NAME>.

 If you installed ToolHive via WinGet, upgrade it with: